 - delivering formal messages from the Senate to the House of Representatives

 - playing an important role in ceremonial occasions, such as the opening of Parliament.

-The Usher of the Black Rod is required to be in the chamber at the beginning of each sitting day, during Question Time, divisions and after meal breaks.
+The Usher of the Black Rod is required to be in the Senate at the beginning of each sitting day, during Question Time, divisions and after meal breaks.

-When not in the chamber, the Usher of the Black Rod works from an office in the Department of the Senate and has several responsibilities, including:
+When not in the Senate, the Usher of the Black Rod works from an office in the Department of the Senate and has several responsibilities, including:

 - organising office accommodation and supplies for senators and staff